fhbzc/VAE_based_Behavior_Analysis/README.md

  What does GroupClassificationColor.py do?
  -------
- GroupClassificationColor.py process the original data into valid input data, it's worth pointing out that GroupClassificationColor.py will also add a tag for each player, the tag stands for the player type index, and this type index is retrieved by observing agents' player, not by neural network, and we will test our observation-based classification against neural network retrieved classification.
+ GroupClassificationColor.py processes the original data into valid input data, it's worth pointing out that GroupClassificationColor.py will also add a tag for each player, the tag stands for the player type index, and this type index is retrieved by observing agents' player, not by neural network, and we will test our observation-based classification against neural network retrieved classification.

  How do I read the classification result?